Ai Accountant

 Scenario 1: 60 Invoices/Month, Fixed Vendors

 A business processing around 50–80 invoices monthly with predictable formats.
 Suvit works well here.
-Rule-based logic is sufficient, and 10 invoice bulk uploads are manageable.
+Its structured workflow is sufficient, and 10 invoice bulk uploads are manageable.

 This is a stable, low complexity environment where the automation tool mostly needs to be reliable, not adaptive.